AtsuLeVrai/zen/README.md

 A: Existing languages have fundamental flaws - Rust is too complex, Go lacks features, JavaScript is messy, Python is slow.
 Zen combines the best of all worlds with revolutionary innovations like predictive errors and hot-patching.

-**Q: How is Zen different from Rust?**
+**Q: How is Zen different from C?**
-A: Zen is 10x easier to learn (no lifetime annotations), compiles faster, has better error messages, and includes development hot-patching.
-You get Rust's performance without the complexity.
+A: Zen provides modern features (generics, optionals, error handling) with automatic memory management, while C requires manual memory management.
+Zen compiles to the same performance as C but is much easier and safer to use.

-**Q: Why Rust for the compiler instead of C++ or other languages?**
+**Q: Why C for the compiler instead of Rust or other languages?**
-A: Rust provides the perfect balance: memory safety by default, excellent pattern matching for AST manipulation, built-in `Result<T, E>` that matches our language design, rich ecosystem with compiler-specific crates, and modern tooling.
-We get zero memory bugs in the compiler itself plus sophisticated abstractions for implementing innovations.
+A: C provides maximum control over every aspect of the compiler, predictable performance with no hidden costs, universal portability, and direct LLVM integration.
+We get complete understanding of memory management and can implement innovations like hot-patching with full control over dynamic loading.

 **Q: Is this just another systems language?**
 A: No!
 Zen targets everything - web (WebAssembly), desktop, mobile, backend.
 It's a universal language that's both